TheShepord/pathfinding-visualizer/README.md

 Grid-based visualizer for popular pathfinding algorithms.
 Written in Python, with PyQt5 for rendering and UI.

 ![GIF overviewing pathfinding-visualizer's features](https://github.com/TheShepord/pathfinding-visualizer/blob/master/docs/images/pathfinding-overview.gif)

-*Left-click on empty tiles to begin drawing barriers, left-click on barriers to begin erasing barriers.
+*Left-click on empty tiles to begin drawing barriers, left-click on barriers to begin erasing them.
 Left-click on start or goal to drag them around.
 Select different algorithms and heuristics using the menubar.*

 ## Implementation